Breakfast Coconut Milk Desserts Indian Kerala Payasam Plantain Saffron Vegetarian

 Instruction

-1. Dice the ripe plantains small.
-Make sure to use ripe plantains.
+1. Dice the ripe plantains, use ripe plantains.

-2. In a saucepan, combine plantains, thin coconut milk, and 2 whole smashed cardamoms.
+2. In a saucepan, combine plantains, thin coconut milk, and 2 whole cardamoms smashed.

-3. Cook the plantains over medium heat till it gets soft, don’t cook till it turns mushy.
+3. Cook the plantains over medium heat till they turn soft, don’t overcook the plantains.

-4. If your using canned coconut milk, add some water to thin it down.
+4. If you’re using canned thick coconut milk, add some water to thin it down.

-6. When the plantains have cooked well, add rice flour mixed in 3 tbsp water without any lumps.
+5. In a bowl combine the rice flour with 3 tbsp water without any lumps.

-7. Keep stirring while adding the flour to avoid any lumps, the gravy will start to thicken.
+6. Add the rice flour slurry, and keep stirring while adding the slurry to avoid any lumps, the gravy will start to thicken.

-8. Now, add the thick coconut milk, combine well and lower the heat.
+7. Now, add the thick coconut milk, combine well, and lower the heat.

-10. Instead of white sugar, jaggery can be added.
+8. Add the sugar; instead of white sugar jaggery can be added.

-12. If the gravy is too thick you could add 1/4 cup of water to thin it down.
+11. If the gravy is too thick, add 1/4 cup of water to thin it down.

 Author: